 The final step of the pastoral search process is the congregational vote.
-A candidate must receive two-thirds’ support from members present to become the new Lead Teaching Pastor of the Moody Church.
+A candidate must receive two-thirds’ support from members present to become the new Senior Pastor of the Moody Church.
 Given the importance of this congregational vote, it is vital to understand two things about the vote: (1) the congregation is not expected to separately vet the candidate before the vote, but instead (2) the congregation will affirm the people and process behind the search and provide a vote of confidence in the selected candidate.

 Why isn’t the congregation expected to vet the candidate?

 Logistically it’s impossible for the church membership to thoroughly vet the candidate, and not everyone can meet the candidate in advance.
 By the time the candidate has been presented to the congregation for a vote, the candidate will have been thoroughly vetted by the leadership of the church.
 First, the Pastoral Search Committee (PSC) will have listened to numerous sermons from the candidate, done background research on the candidate, read the candidate’s resume, read letters of recommendation submitted by the candidate, reviewed an in-depth questionnaire submitted by the candidate, visited the candidate’s church, and spent time with the candidate and his family.
 The Elders Council will then review the same material and also spend time with the candidate and his family before recommending the candidate to the Leadership Council.
 The Leadership Council will hold a special meeting to discuss the candidate before recommending him to the congregation for a vote.